Possible Problems When Bonding Hot-Melt Adhesive

 - physically introduces additional stress into the seam;

-- chemicals or solvents soften the gluing seam.
+- chemicals or solvents soften the glue seam.

 - insufficient pressing;

-- movement of the bonded surfaces during consolidation of the joint.
+- movement of the bonded surfaces during joint consolidation.

 - reusable material;